CsBigDataHub/working-with-vim/pages/vimwiki.md

 [VimWiki](https://github.com/vimwiki/vimwiki) is a powerful plugin that enables Vim to be your own personal wiki.
 It is a great tool to keep track of notes, lists, or just about anything.

-<span class="tip">😎</span>It is hard to describe the usefulness of VimWiki, since it just sounds like writing text in a text editor.
-However, the convenience to always have a scratch area to write and collect stuff I've found to be extremely valuable.
+<span class="tip">😎</span>Yes, Vim is a text editor and of course you can type notes or list in any.
+VimWiki provides the convenience and defined space to always have a scratch area ready to write with out having to think about where and what file to create.

 ## Install and Configuration